Nahuel Guzmán throws object at Rayadas team

 The goalkeeper and the squad Tigers remains on vacation after being eliminated in the semifinals of Liga MX.
 This Monday he will report the star box under the orders of Miguel Herrera.

-Another of the members of the first team was ‘Piojo’ Herrera himself, who was in one of the boxes of the ‘Volcán’.
+Another member of the first team was ‘Piojo’ Herrera himself, who was in one of the boxes of the ‘Volcán’.

 .